Rajspeaks/Machine-Learning-approach-to-Bengali-POS-Tagging-using-BNLP/README.md

 ### Process:

-- We have first used Natural Language ToolKit or NLTK library to define & apply POS tagging on English Corpus.
+- We have first used Natural Language ToolKit or NLTK library to define & apply basic POS tagging on English Corpus.

-- In the next step, we have differentiated Bengali small corpus into individually Tokenized Bengali words using BasicTokenizer from Bengali Natural Language Processing Toolkit Library or BNLP under Rule-Based Approach.
-Then the same applied on two larger bengali corpora.
+- In the next step, we took a small Bengali Corpus & tokenized each Bengali words from sentences individually using BasicTokenizer from BNLP under Rule-Based Approach.
+Then the same applied on two larger Bengali corpora.

 - In next step, we have used NLTKTokenizer from BNLP to tokenize Bengali small corpus into two phases.
 One is in Word Tokenizing & second one is in Sentence Tokenizing under Rule-based approach.
+Word Tokenizer tokenized Bengali Words while Sentence Tokenizer tokenized each sentences separately.
 Then applied the same on two larger Bengali Corpora.

-- In the next step we have used SentencePieceTokenizer to apply Unsupervised Learning on Bengali Corpora.
+- Next we used SentencePieceTokenizer to apply Unsupervised Learning on two Bengali Corpora.
-- In the next tep we have used Bengali Word2Vec Model to embed Bengali words into their vector shapes.

-- In the next step, we have called POS function & pre-trained model from BNLP to tag words into different Parts of Speeches.
-We took Bengali small corpus & applied POS tagging to categorize words into their corresponding Parts of Speeches under Conditional Random Field based approach.
-Then applied on two larger Bengali Corpora.
+- In the next step, we used POS function with pre-trained model from BNLP & took a small Bengali Corpus to tag Bengali words & categorize them into different Parts of Speeches under Conditional Random Field based approach.

+- We found false positive result as well & calculated Confusion Matrices to get Precision, Recall & F1 value.

+- We have used dataset from NLTR & got 90% accuracy.

+- In the next we have embedded Bengali Words of a corpus using BengaliWord2Vector with pre-trained model from BNLP to get the vector shape of words & their values under Deep Learning approach.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------